black-ai/blackbox-documentation/python-example.md

 *   websocket

 ##### How to run tests:
-To calibrate the roomba's wheel discrepancy so that it drives as straight as possible, run $ python drive_test.py
-    This will attempt to drive the roomba straight for 1.5 metres.
-In robot.py modify DEFAULT_WHEEL(L/R) to change the defult wheel speeds of the left and right wheels to compensate for any unintended turning that may have occured.
-    Once you have it driving as straight as possible, measure the distance it moved, if it is not 2 meters, adjust TIME_FAC also in robot.py, increasing if it fell short or decreasing if it overshot.
+To calibrate the roomba’s wheel discrepancy so that it drives as straight run $ python drive_test.py.
+This will attempt to drive the roomba straight for 1.5 meters.
+In robot.py, modify DEFAULT_WHEEL(LR) to change the default wheel speeds of both the left and right wheels, to compensate for any unintended turning that have occurred.
+Once you have the roomba driving as straight as possible, measure the distance it moved.
+If it is not 2 meters, adjust TIME_FAC, also in robot.py, increasing if it was less than 2 meters and decreasing if it was more than 2 meters.

 ##### Deployment instructions:
 Once the roomba has been calibrated and websocket server is running run $ python black_report_client.py and the roomba will follow